qbicsoftware/subscription-service/README.md

 Invalid requests are plain text requests.
 The service answers with 400 or 401.

-### POST subscription/cancel/{token}
+### DELETE subscriptions/{token}
 Cancels a subscription for the given token.
 The token encodes the project and the user id for the unsubscription.
 A token can look like this:
 ```
 For_lfbnS9iTi4Nmwnei4LA_f8SHga1Rdz4yw6aT8zz0V8PaHm1QEbKQTv1jGCEA
 ```
-If the unsubscription was successful the service answers with 202 and the original cancellation request.
+If the unsubscription was successful the service answers with 204 and no content.
-Unsuccessful unsubscriptions, e.g. due to invalid tokens, result answer with 400.
+Unsuccessful removal of a subscription, e.g. due to invalid tokens, result answer with 400.
+In case of correctly formatted tokens but unsuccessfull unsubscription, the answer will be 422 (Unprocessable Entity).

 ## Env vars
 The env variables contain information about the salt and the secret.
 Both of them are used to encrypt and decrypt user information.